Alaska Railroad: Point MacKenzie Line

-Anchorage Commuter Rail Service
+Anchorage Vicinity Service

-There are plans to provide commuter rail service within the Anchorage metropolitan area (Anchorage to Mat-Su Valley via Eagle River, north Anchorage to south Anchorage) but that requires additional tracks be laid due to a heavy freight schedule.
+A spur line was built to Ted Stevens International Airport in 2003, along with a depot, officially named after Bill Sheffield.
+The line never received scheduled service but cruise lines charter trains to convey passengers between ships and the airport.
+The railroad currently leases the depot to citizens for private events such as conferences, seminars, and corporate functions.

-A spur line was built to Ted Stevens International Airport in 2003, along with a depot at the airport, but the line never received scheduled service.
-It is not open to the public, but cruise lines can charter trains to the airport to bring passengers to cruise ships.
-The Alaska Railroad currently leases the airport depot, officially named after Bill Sheffield, to citizens for private events including conferences, seminars, and corporate functions.
+There are plans to provide commuter rail service within the Anchorage metropolitan area (Anchorage to Mat-Su Valley via Eagle River, north Anchorage to south Anchorage); additional tracks would be necessary to accommodate the heavy freight traffic.

 Proposed connection to the contiguous 48 states

-In 2001 federal legislation, sponsored by U.S. Senator Frank Murkowski (R-Alaska, and later state governor of Alaska), formed a bilateral commission to study feasibility of building a rail link between Canada and Alaska; Canada was asked to be part of the commission, but the Canadian federal government did not choose to join the commission and commit funds for the study.
-The Yukon territorial government showed some interest.
+In 2001 federal legislation, sponsored by Republican U.S. senator (and later Alaska governor) Frank Murkowski, formed a bilateral commission to study feasibility of building a rail link between Canada and Alaska; Canada was asked to be part of the commission, but the Canadian federal government did not choose to join the commission or commit funds for the study.
+However, the Yukon territorial government did show some interest.